analytics

 LTV = Average Revenue Per User (ARPU) x Average User Lifespan

-More sophisticated models account for retention curves, conversion rates from free to paid, subscription renewal rates, and time-value of money.
+More refined models account for retention curves, free-to-paid conversion rates, subscription renewal rates, and time-value of money.

 LTV and Acquisition Strategy

-LTV sets the ceiling for your Cost Per Install.
-If your average user generates $6 in LTV, you cannot sustain a CPI above $6 without losing money.
-In practice, profitable apps maintain a LTV-to-CPI ratio of at least 3:1 to account for overhead and reinvestment.
+LTV sets the ceiling for your Cost Per Install (CPI).
+If your average user generates $6 in lifetime value, you cannot sustain a CPI above $6 without losing money.
+In practice, profitable apps maintain an LTV-to-CPI ratio of at least 3:1 to cover overhead and reinvestment.

 Factors That Influence LTV